diamond2016/forth_interpreter/README.md

 ### Forth Interpreter
 ### From: Coding Challenge #95
-This challenge is to build your oen interpreter for a Fort-like programming language.

-This challenge is to build your own Forth-like interpreter sufficient for writing a program to generate at least:
+This challenge is to build your own Forth-like interpreter able at writing a program to generate at least:
 - Fibonacci sequence
 .
 FizzBuzz

 Architecture:
 - This is a web application, language of programming is Python
 - Gui is rendered with Tkinter library
-- The data management is simple, system pesists data into JSON files to write/read state of Forth session to the interpreter
+- The data management is simple, system persists data into JSON files to write/read state of Forth session to the interpreter

 General Instructions:
 When generating code, please follow the existing coding style.